On a class of orthogonal-invariant quantum spin systems on the complete graph: Introduction

 \section{Introduction}

 Quantum spin systems and their phase transitions have been studied widely.
-In particular, Mermin and Wagner \cite{merminwagner1966} showed that no model with continuous symmetry has a phase transition in dimensions 1 and 2; Dyson, Lieb and Simon \cite{Dyson:1976zw} showed a transition for a large class of models on $\mathbb{Z}^d$, $d \ge 3$, including the quantum Heisenberg antiferromagnet with spin $\ge 1$.
+Mermin and Wagner showed that the quantum Heisenberg model \cite{merminwagner1966}, the classical Heisenberg model \cite{Mermin2} and many other models with continuous symmetry cannot have a phase transition in dimensions 1 and 2.
+Dyson, Lieb and Simon \cite{Dyson:1976zw} showed a transition for a large class of models on $\mathbb{Z}^d$, $d \ge 3$, including the quantum Heisenberg antiferromagnet with spin $\ge 1$.
 A phase transition on $\mathbb{Z}^d$, $d \ge 3$ for the ferromagnet remains unproved.
 Tóth \cite{Toth_1993} and Aizenman-Nachtergale \cite{aizenman1994} showed that the spin $\frac{1}{2}$ Heisenberg ferro- and anti-ferromagnet (respectively) have probabilistic representations as weighted interchange processes.
 Other spin systems have been studied with probabilistic representations, and interchange processes have been studied widely in their own right; see, for example, \cite{Angel2003RandomIP}, \cite{hammond2013sharp}, \cite{Koteck__2016}, \cite{Schramm2004CompositionsOR}.

 The free energy of the spin $\frac{1}{2}$ Heisenberg ferromagnet on the complete graph was determined by Tóth \cite{Toth1990} and Penrose \cite{Penrose1991}.
 This was extended by Björnberg \cite{Bj_rnberg_2016} to a class of spin $S \in \frac{1}{2} \mathbb{N}$ models, with Hamiltonian equal to the sum of transposition operators.
 The model's probabilistic representation is that of the interchange process, where Tóth's weighting of $2^{\# \mathrm{cycles}}$ is replaced by $(2S+1)^{\# \mathrm{cycles}}$.